walexy/zoomguy-copy-01/src/pages/index.md

     background: gray
     features:
       - title: Features
-        content: We're well versed in Zoom's feature set and continue to provide the folks at Zoom with feedback on how to make their product even better.
-          We can help you get up and running and support you as you navigate Zoom's extensive capabilities, including innovative features such as Breakout Rooms.
+        content: Our Zoom Squad can get you up and running quickly, helping navigate Zoom's extensive capabilities, unlocking the power of innovative features such as Breakout Rooms, Polling, ScreenShare and Whiteboarding.
         image: /images/feature1-vidpanel.png
         actions:
           - label: Learn More